telent/nixwrt/README.md

 ## One-time setup

 You will need

+* a target device (unless you only want to run it on Qemu).
+I have used various of the cheap "travel routers" from [GL.iNet](https://www.gl-inet.com/) because they're cheap and hobbyist-friendly and they have adequate RAM.

 * some kind of PC or other reasonably well-powered machine to build everything on.
 This is entirely cross-compiled, there is no